orionjs/orioncms/core/config/README.md

 # Config

-**orion.config** is "enviorment vars" editable in the admin.
+**orion.config** is like "enviorment vars" editable in the admin.
-When the server starts it fetchs the variables from the database and each time the admin updates the settings the server is **restarted**.
+When the server starts it fetches the variables from the database and each time the admin updates the settings the server is **restarted**.

-*Only the admin can see and edit this variables, unless you specify*.
+*Only the admin can see and edit this variables, unless you specify otherwise*.

 ## Adding variables